 “Latins are tenderly enthusiastic.
 In Brazil, they throw flowers at you.
 In Argentina, they throw themselves at you!”Marlene Dietrich

 Marlene Dietrich was definitely on point when she said this.
-The Argentinians are an extremely passionate hot blooded bunch with their own unique style of Spanish, spoken with a strong Italian-like charisma.
+The Argentinians are an extremely passionate hot-blooded bunch with their own unique style of Spanish, spoken with strong Italian-like charisma.
 They will instantly embrace you into their lives and in return, you will no doubt quickly fall in love with them.

 If you think football gets the Argentinians fired up, wait till you get them onto the subject of their political figures.
 They are either extremely loved, or hated, with immense passion!